htham-eituc/Purrdle_Vocab_Learn/README.md

 ## Overview

 **Purrdle** is a cat-themed version of the popular word-guessing game **Wordle**, built in **Python** using the **Pygame** library.
-Instead of using a standard dictionary, this version pulls from a custom list of 5-letter, cat-related words.

 This project was created as part of **[Computational Thinking/CSC00014]**.
 It features a complete, playable game loop, a themed graphical interface, animations, and sound effects.